linkeddatalayouts/linkeddatalayouts.github.io/_examples/ppm.md

 ---
-title: "Examples"
+title: "PPM - Netpbm color image format"
 layout: single
 author_profile: false
 ---

-# PPM - Netpbm color image format

 The basic layout of a PPM files is divided into a Header section and a ImageData section.